SirJimKe/alx-low_level_programming/0x08-recursion/README.md

 * File: 3-factorial.c returns the factorial of a given number.
 * File: 4-pow_recursion.c the value of x raised to the power of y
 * File: 5-sqrt_recursion.c returns the natural square root of a number.
+* File: 6-is_prime_number.c  returns 1 if the input integer is a prime number, otherwise return 0.